netscaler/automation-toolkit/labs/deliver-apps-with-netscaler-adc-terraform-provider/02-reset-default-password/assignment.md

 `resources.tf`- This file contains the resource which will do the actual reset of the password.
 For Google Cloud the default password is the instance id.
 The new password is defined with the `new_password` attribute.
-You can edit this to something else other than the provided one.If you do make sure to take note of it, because you will be needing to change the resource files for the subsequent challenges.
+You can edit this to something else other than the provided one.
+If you edit the `new_password`, make sure to take note of it, because you will be needing to change the resource files for the subsequent challenges.

 Apply configuration
 ===================